-A survey of the main building by Surrey County Council (February 2016) has stated that the main block of the building is not suitable for redesign in order to accommodate internal lifts.
+A recent survey of the main building by Surrey County Council (February 2016) has stated that the main block of the building is not suitable for redesign in order to accommodate internal lifts.

 If children have physical limitations, then the school makes adjustments in terms of adult assistance and also managing leaving lessons early to avoid times when corridors are extremely busy.
-Children's individual requirements are met whenever possible through consultation with the school's SENCO.
+Children's individual requirements are met whenever possible through consultation with the SENDCO.
+This can include physical aids to access education such as ICT equipment, enlarged computer screens and keyboards, photocopying enlargement facilities, specialist desks and chairs.
+It may also include portable aids such as extra robust scientific glassware and specialist pens and pencils for children with motor co-ordination and poor hand/eye skills.

-You can find all the information about our school's SEND provision including our provision for inclusion in the school's SEND Policy and SEND Information Report.
+You can find all the information about our school's SEND provision including our provision for inclusion in the school's SEND Policy, SEND Information Report and the school's Accessibility Policy.